 - Select the schedule for the activity to run.
 You can either select a schedule or enable a one time run on activation.

-If your ETL involves AWS ecosystem components only, then AWS Data pipeline is an excellent choice for implementing ETL workflows without having to maintain an ETL infrastructure on your own.
+If your ETL involves AWS ecosystem components only, then the AWS Data pipeline is an excellent choice for implementing ETL workflows without having to maintain an ETL infrastructure on your own.
 That said, it is not without its quirks and we have made an attempt to explain the less elegant bits in the above sections.

-If your use spans beyond AWS components or if you are looking to implement a fuss-free ETL, it may be better to use robust data pipeline platform such as Hevo Data that provides much more flexibility along with an enterprise-grade data migration experience.
+If your use spans beyond AWS components or if you are looking to implement a fuss-free ETL, it may be better to use robust data pipeline platforms such as Hevo Data that provides much more flexibility along with an enterprise-grade data migration experience.